deepaksood619/deepaksood619.github.io/docs/networking/others/apache-avro.md

 ## Avro Schemas

-Avro depends heavily on itsschema.
+Avro depends heavily on its schema.
 It allows every data to be written with no prior knowledge of the schema.
 It serializes fast and the resulting serialized data is lesser in size.
 Schema is stored along with the Avro data in a file for any further processing.

 In RPC, the client and the server exchange schemas during the connection.
 (This can be optimized so that, for most calls, no schemas are actually transmitted.)
 Since both client and server both have the other's full schema, correspondence between same named fields, missing fields, extra fields, etc. can all be easily resolved.